bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 In the above example, the Initiator, Invitee and the proxy server identified as "Proxy A" all support SIP/3, but the proxy server identified as "Proxy B" only supports SIP/2.0 over TCP/TLS and UDP.
-When Proxy A attempts to connect to Proxy B, it may have previous knowledge of the lack of support for SIP/3 on Proxy B, or the DNS SRV record {{?RFC2782}}
+When Proxy A attempts to connect to Proxy B, it may have previous knowledge of the lack of support for SIP/3 on Proxy B, or either of the DNS SRV record
-may have indicated that the server only supports `_sips` services over TCP, thereby implying SIP/2.0.
+{{?RFC2782}} or DNS service binding record {{DNS-SVCB}} may have indicated that the server only supports SIPS services over TCP, thereby implying SIP/2.0.

 If Proxy B only supports unencrypted SIP over UDP, then Proxy A MUST NOT forward messages from the secure SIP/3 over an unencrypted protocol because this could constitute a downgrade attack.
 Instead, if the designated Invitee cannot be